tsmall/smallgren.com/README.md

 You will need [Leiningen][] 2.0.0 or above installed.
 See `project.clj` for more information about the project's requirements.

+### Database

+This site persists data in a PostgreSQL database.
+To set up the database on your development environment, first create the `wedding` database:

+    $ createdb wedding

+Then you need to run the migrations.

+    wedding-site.core> (migration/migrate)

 ## Running

 To start a web server for the application, run: